random-tech/react-progressive-graceful-image/README.md

 # React Progressive Graceful Image

 **Note**: This is a forked repo from https://github.com/FormidableLabs/react-progressive-image.
 So, all usage are similar to that.
-I am adding two new feature for graceful loading [Done] and lazy loading [WIP] from https://github.com/linasmnew/react-graceful-image.
+I am adding two new features for graceful loading [Done] and lazy loading [done] from https://github.com/linasmnew/react-graceful-image.
 So, please check usage of 3 newly introduced props (retry, noRetry, noLazyLoad) from this repo.

 ***